cjmay-dev/cjmay.dev/docs/proxmox/ve/setup.md

 When Proxmox VE was set up, it should have created a Linux Bridge `vmbr0` bound to a physical Network Device on the server.

-Create an additional [OVS Bridge](https://pve.proxmox.com/wiki/Open_vSwitch) interface called `vmbr1` that will serve as an OPNsense LAN interface.
+Create an additional [OVS Bridge](https://pve.proxmox.com/wiki/Open_vSwitch) interface called `vmbr1` that will serve as the OPNsense DMZ interface.
 When creating `vmbr1`, add the comment "OPNsense DMZ", click "Create", and then "Apply Configuration".

+Perform the previous step one more time to create another interface called `vmbr2` that will serve as the OPNsense ADMIN interface.

 ## terraform user